Stardate 09/03/2010 05:08

-The playing is good, except from the drummer who handles 99.9% of the faster parts without any kind of hardship, but when the tempo drops to low speed, it gets tacky and the misses are heaping up fast.
+The playing is good, except from the drummer who handles 99.9% of the faster parts without any kind of hardship, but when the tempo drops to lower speeds, the drumming gets tacky and the misses are heaping up fast.
 Weird.
 This brings us to the production job, which is careless.
 First, this made me think if the drums were recorded on one take, because I can't understand why so careless drumming?
 Well, no Pro-Tools used, hehe!
-The stringed instruments sound tasty, because of the nuances (you can hear bass strings clapping for example), as well as the vocals.
-The mix lacks of bass, and the whole sounds powerless and non-uniform, albeit discernible.
+The stringed instruments sound tasty, because of the nuances (you can hear the bass strings clapping for example), as well as the vocals.
+The mix lacks of the bass, and the whole sounds powerless and non-uniform, albeit discernible.
 The lyrics deal with thrashing, future technologies, societies and beliefs.
-The cover with green logo and white borders should lift up from the pile of metal albums...
+The cover with a green logo and white borders should lift up from the pile of metal albums...
 Good, if still a bit amateurish, work.

 Although 'Human Key' has its defects, the band show a lot of potential.
 They clearly have enthusiasm and even though it is unoriginal as fuck, they are sincere in a true way.
 If you like melodic thrash metal, you just can spin 'Human Key' on and on...